miguelmota/ethereum-development-with-go-book/en/client-setup/README.md

 	}

 	fmt.Println("we have a connection")
-	_ = client // we'll use this in the next section
+	_ = client // we'll use this in the upcoming sections }
-}
 ```